wrangler Digital Twins Healthcare and Nutrition

 What are Digital twins?

-Digital twins has been around for a while, but it is only in recent years that it has gained significant attention.
-A digital twin is a virtual replica of a physical object or system, which can be used to simulate its behaviour and performance in real time with the ultimate goal to make better decisions.
+Digital twins have been around for a while, but it is only in recent years that it has gained significant attention.
+A digital twin is a virtual replica of a physical object or system, which can be used to simulate its behaviour and performance in real time with the ultimate goal of making better decisions.

 Digital Twin technology has been applied across several industries including transport, manufacturing as well as beauty and fashion according to a recent publication by McKinsey.
 Think of trying on that shirt without getting undressed, seeing what a hairstyle would look on you before going all-in, or even using Google maps as a digital replica of the physical earth.
 In essence, digital twin technology is already here and integrated into our daily lives without it being a common term discussed at the dinner table.
 In the context of health, digital twins are being used to create personalized models of patients, which can help doctors and researchers better understand their conditions and develop more effective treatments.